3 Commercial Real Estate Processes that Scream for Intelligent Automation

 Once the lease is closed, paralegals and lease administrators must pull out key details and facts from reams of documents to create a lease abstract that sums up the terms in an actionable format.
 Given the expertise required, this is an expensive, time-consuming process.

 Intelligent process automation tools can automate lease agreement processing, pulling out the relevant data and formatting it for input into downstream systems, such as an analytics engine.
 At that point, the commercial real estate firm can perform all sorts of analyses on it, to determine pricing trends, find hot and cold spots in the market and more – valuable intelligence that can inform future decisions.

 Legal contract automation

-A similar opportunity exists in automating commercial real estate legal contracts.
+A similar opportunity exists in legal real estate automation – automating commercial real estate legal contracts.
 While a bevy of tools exist to help automate the process of creating the contract, once it’s complete it’s helpful to be able to pull out relevant information for input into downstream systems.

 Such systems may include a contract lifecycle management system, which keeps track of key data like contract value, contract name, property owner and financial data.
 There’s also risk analysis tools for managing risk factors like upcoming expirations, exception-based clauses and various obligations.